Predicting the Emergence of Induction Heads in Language Model Pretraining: Methods

 \subsection{Data}

 For natural texts (\Cref{ch5:sec:exp1}), unless otherwise specified, we use the English subcorpus from the Common Crawl Corpus (\texttt{CC100}; \citealp{conneau-etal-2020-unsupervised, wenzek-etal-2020-ccnet}).
-We create a sample of 100M tokens from this corpus, using the pretrained GPT2 tokenizer.
-As mentioned earlier, all models are trained for 10 epochs on this sample, for the total of 1B tokens.
-For semi-synthetic texts (\Cref{ch5:sec:exp2}), we use a token-to-token transition matrix obtained from the same sample from the \texttt{CC100} corpus.
+We create a sample of 1B tokens from this corpus, using the pretrained GPT2 tokenizer.
+As mentioned earlier, all models are trained for 1 epoch on this sample, for a total of 1B tokens.
+For semi-natural data (\Cref{ch5:sec:exp2}) and synthetic data (\Cref{ch5:sec:exp3}), we use a token-to-token transition matrix, and the details are provided in each section.